telefonicaid/fiware-orion/doc/manuals/user/mqtt_notifications.md

   authentication.
 If used, both fields have to be used together.
 Note that for security reasons, the password is always offuscated when retrieving subscription information (e.g. `GET /v2/subscriptions`).

+Another difference between MQTT and HTTP subscriptions in that the former doesn't include the following
+fields:

+* `lastSuccessCode`.
+There is no equivalence to HTTP response codes in MQTT case
+* `lastFailureReason`.
+The only failure reason that Orion is able to detect is connection fail to the corresponding MQTT broker.
+Thus, there is no need of providing extra detail.

+However, note that `lastSuccess` and `lastFailure` fields (which specify the timestamp of the last success/failure) are supported in MQTT subscriptions in the same way than in HTTP subscriptions, along with correct mangagement of status field (e.g. if a MQTT subscrition is failing, `status` would be `failed`).

 ## Custom notifications

 Custom notifications (described in the [NGSIv2 specification](http://telefonicaid.github.io/fiware-orion/api/v2/stable))